CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 Following the first week, we will have lab hours or designated learning events from 9:00am-12:00pm and modules from 1:00-4:00pm.
 This will all take place at 111 Sussex Drive.

 Please note that participation for the entire duration of the course is mandatory.
-At 4pm every Thursday, you will receive a short evaluation which will help improve the Premium experience for future cohorts: your participation is managed through the completion of the weekly evaluation.
+At 4:00pm every Thursday, you will receive a short evaluation which will help improve the Premium experience for future cohorts.
+Your participation is managed through the completion of the weekly evaluation.

 # Useful Info

 ## Preparatory Course Materials
 Every Thursday, you will be provided with preparatory materials for the following class.

-While there are no required preparatory materials this week, you can get a head start by reading up on [data science trends for 2019](https://towardsdatascience.com/data-science-trends-for-2019-11b2397bd16b) or [finding a course on codecademy](https://www.codecademy.com).
+While there are no required preparatory materials this week, you can get a head start by reading up on [data science trends for 2019](https://towardsdatascience.com/data-science-trends-for-2019-11b2397bd16b) or finding a course on [codecademy](https://www.codecademy.com).

 ## Online Tools & Platforms